-San Marcos solider dies in Kosovo peacekeeping mission
+San Marcos soldier dies in Kosovo peacekeeping mission

 SAN MARCOS, Calif. — A soldier from the San Diego area died as a result of a “non-combat related” incident in Kosovo, the Department of Defense said Friday.